stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 By designing our service objects to use instance methods, it means the users of our service will depend on objects, not global symbols.
 Although we have to type four additional characters—`.new`—our code using our service can more easily adapt to change, since we can modify the class of the object we're using without changing the code that uses it.
 It also makes it easier to reason about thread-safety, because we have a stateless object instead of a stateful, VM-wide symbol.

-To keep our service object’s focused and cohesive, we want to limit the size of their public APIs.
+To keep our service object focused and cohesive, we want to limit the size of their public APIs.

 ### Have Few Public Methods